Newsletter Subscribe

 Once the sugar has completely melted into the butter, add the eggs and vanilla extract.
 Whisk the eggs to combine them with the other ingredients.
 Next, pour the melted chocolate into the butter and egg mixture, and mix the wet ingredients thoroughly until well combined.

+Pour the wet ingredients into the bowl of sifted dry ingredients.
+Mix them thoroughly until the mixture is uniform in color.
 Prepare a casserole dish by greasing the inner surface with butter.
 Line the dish with parchment paper, then pour the fudgy brownie mixture on top.
 Transfer the dish to the oven and bake for 25 minutes.

 When the brownies are done, let them cool, then leave them in the refrigerator for 3 hours.
 You can also have it rest in the deep freeze if you prefer a caramel consistency of the brownie.
+These fudgy brownies are creamy, soft, and rich in cocoa flavor, making them a perfect match for ice cream.
+Adding fresh berries like strawberries or blueberries brings a refreshing contrast, while crumbled nuts such as pecans or almonds enhance the taste.

-Store in the fridge for seven to ten days in an airtight container.
-You can freeze the brownies for up to three months.
+Store brownies in an airtight container in the fridge for up to ten days or freeze for three months.